lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :build-timeout: Timeout in minutes before aborting build. (default: 60)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :java-version: Version of Java to use for the build. (default: openjdk8)
+    :pre_build_script: Shell script to execute before the CLM builder.
+        For example, install prerequisites or move files to the repo root.
+        (default: a string with only a comment)
     :stream: Keyword used to represent a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.